kyunwang/slack-clone-client/README.md

 # Slack-clone-client

-Learning along with a tutorial from benawad.
+Learning along with a tutorial from benawad while applying some changes.
 Link to the server [repo](#server-url)

 * Graphql